 Templates are a staple in email-building tools.
 However, often you need to borrow pieces of content or layout from multiple templates to build that perfect newsletter.
 That’s why, in JungleMail 7.0, you can select and save individual content sections to be at hand when you need them.

 The long-awaited background image support is finally here.
 Please note that background images are only supported by some email clients (e.g., Outlook is not one of them), so make sure you have set appropriate fallback colours for your content just in case the background image is not displayed.

 In the updated Image Gallery you can now create folders for images and easily move images from one folder to another.
 Not only that, but you can filter images by folders, too.
 Handy if you need to use the same images frequently or for recurrent company events such as birthdays.

 In addition to new tools in the email building department, JungleMail 7.0 now has a lot more options to help with data security, newsletter storage, and accessibility.

-In JungleMail settings, you can specify whether newsletter copies will be saved to a separate SharePoint list or library page.
-Once you have newsletter data transferred to SharePoint items, the possibilities are numerous: you can choose to display archived newsletters in your communication site, hook them up in the SharePoint workflow and so on.
+In JungleMail settings, you can specify whether newsletter copies will be saved to a separate SharePoint page library.
+Once you have newsletter data saved as SharePoint items, you can do more things with them, such as grouping, filtering, connecting to a SharePoint workflow and so on.

 JungleMail now supports the use of digital certificates to prove newsletter authorship.
 Simply put, an email signature assures the recipient that the email came from you, not a bad actor, and that the content of the email has not been changed in transit.
 Again, this increases the security of your internal communications.